 4. Beware of unexpected costs.

 Add duties and taxes to the final tally and you get the “landed cost”; in other words, the total cost of sending an order internationally.
 This is when application programming interfaces (APIs) come in handy.
-APIs help you integrate shipping tools into your e-commerce platform and calculate landed cost so there are no unpleasant surprises at the end of your product’s journey (like a customer refusing to pay an unexpected duty).
+APIs help you integrate shipping tools into your e-commerce platform and calculate landed costs so there are no unpleasant surprises at the end of your product’s journey (like a customer refusing to pay an unexpected duty).

 5. Seek expert help.